williamw520/toposort/Algorithm.md

 included in a root set.

 During the construction of successive root sets, the algorithm inspects the immediate dependents of each root node.
-If a dependent node is encountered that has already been marked as rooted, this indicates the presence of a cycle — specifically, a back link from a node within the cycle to an earlier node already processed.
+If a dependent node encountered has already been marked as rooted, this indicates the presence of a cycle — specifically, a back link from a node within the cycle to an earlier node already processed.

 Rather than terminating the algorithm upon cycle detection, such cases are handled